marcopeg/fetchq/pg-extension/README.md

 ## How to Work this out

-1. `make test-start` will run postgres
+- `make start` will run postgres
-2. `make test-run` will build the extension and run the tests
+- `make stop` will kill postgres
-3. `make test-stop` will kill postgres
+- `make test-run` will build the extension and run the tests

 ---